vsemionov/fleet/README.md

 (quotas for registered and anonymous users, respectively).
 After creating an account, create an API credential.

-Additionally, you will also need a MapBox API key, to display map tiles in the Superset dashboard.
+You will also need a MapBox API key, to display map tiles in the Superset dashboard.
 At the time of writing, this is also free under a certain usage limit, but it does require a credit card.
 Alternatively, you can just skip it if you don't need map visualizations.